gouravcoder/reactjs-scss/README.md

-# ReactJS SCSS Build system using Webpack
+# ReactJS SCSS ES6/ES2015 Build system using Webpack - with support for purposed ES7 Features* : @Decorators* & Async-Await*

+* these may change in the future...